 Equal Opportunity Office

-The Equal Opportunity Office is an independent office of the University reporting directly to the Office of the President.
-It is responsible for the administrative management and policy implementation of the University's equal opportunity and affirmative action programs.
+The Equal Opportunity Office (EOO) is responsible for the administrative management and policy implementation of the University's equal opportunity and affirmative action programs.
+We are obligated to be objective and un-biased, operating outside of any other agendas within the University.
 Our mission is to promote a learning and working environment that provides equal opportunity, that is fair and responsible, and that is free of discrimination and harassment for all members of the University community.

-The office performs the following five functions in service to the University community
+The office performs the following four functions in service to the University community

 ►Affirmative Action Plan